U.S. Veterans Application Process

 Veterans are eligible to apply for financial aid and receive your GI Bill.
 Fill out the Free Application for Federal Student Aid (FAFSA).
 This is your application for all federal and state grants, loans, and work-study.

-Get the academic advising process started early as your advising session is your opportunity to find out what classes you should start in at CCD.
-Use the information here to determine your academic advising route.
+Get the academic advising process started early!
+Your academic advising session is your opportunity to discuss educational plans and find out what classes you will start with at CCD.
+Please visit or contact the Academic Advising and Student Success Center to get connected with your academic advisor.

 Step 10.
 Complete the Payment Process